-- (a) beginning at the time when it is made; and - (b) ending with a date or at a time specified in the designation. - (2) The date or time specified under subsection (1)(b) must not occur after the end of the period of fourteen days beginning with the day on which the designation is made. - (3) The period during which a designation has effect may be extended in writing from time to time by- - (a) the person who made it; or - (b) a person who could have made it (otherwise than under section - (4) An extension shall specify the additional period during which the designation is to have effect. - (5) A designation shall not have effect after the end of the period of twenty-eight days beginning with the day on which it is made. - 40.
-(1) A constable in uniform or a constable who produces identification that Police powers he is a constable may-

-- (a) order a person in a cordoned area to leave such area immediately; - (b) order a person immediately to leave premises which are wholly or partly in or adjacent to a cordoned area; - (c) order the driver or person in charge of a vehicle in a cordoned area to move it immediately from the area; - (d) arrange for the removal of a vehicle from a cordoned area; - (e) arrange for the movement of a vehicle within a cordoned area; or - (f) prohibit or restrict access to a cordoned area by pedestrians or - (2) A person commits an offence if he fails to comply with an order, prohibition or restriction imposed under subsection (1). - (3) A person who commits an offence under subsection (2) is liable on summary conviction to a fine of two thousand dollars and imprisonment for three months.
+- (a) beginning at the time when it is made; and - (b) ending with a date or at a time specified in the designation. - (2) The date or time specified under subsection (1)(b) must not occur after the end of the period of fourteen days beginning with the day on which the designation is made. - (3) The period during which a designation has effect may be extended in writing from time to time by- - (a) the person who made it; or - (b) a person who could have made it (otherwise than under section 38(2). - (4) An extension shall specify the additional period during which the designation is to have effect. - (5) A designation shall not have effect after the end of the period of twenty-eight days beginning with the day on which it is made. - 40.
+(1) A constable in uniform or a constable who produces identification that Police powers he is a constable may- - (a) order a person in a cordoned area to leave such area immediately; - (b) order a person immediately to leave premises which are wholly or partly in or adjacent to a cordoned area; - (c) order the driver or person in charge of a vehicle in a cordoned area to move it immediately from the area; - (d) arrange for the removal of a vehicle from a cordoned area; - (e) arrange for the movement of a vehicle within a cordoned area; or - (f) prohibit or restrict access to a cordoned area by pedestrians or vehicles. - (2) A person commits an offence if he fails to comply with an order, prohibition or restriction imposed under subsection (1). - (3) A person who commits an offence under subsection (2) is liable on summary conviction to a fine of two thousand dollars and imprisonment for three months. - 41.
+Schedule 5 which deals with the power to obtain information shall have Powers effect. - 42.
+(1) Subsection (2) applies where a person knows or has reasonable cause to suspect that a constable is conducting or proposes to conduct a terrorist investigation.